A Knight’s Tale (2001): Is the Movie Based on a True Story?

 During William’s adventures as Sir Ulrich von Liechtenstein from Gelderland, he eventually meets well-known historical figures like Geoffrey Chaucer (Paul Bettany) and Edward the Black Prince (James Purefoy).
 The movie is a blend of history and comedy that is not one to miss out on.
 Albeit, the presence of well-known names from the past, along with the story’s medieval setting, has led many to wonder if real-life events inspire the movie.
 Luckily, we are here to explore the same and find answers.

-Is A Knight’s Tale a True Story?
+A Knight’s Tale is a Work of Fiction

 No, ‘A Knight’s Tale’ is not based on a true story.
 The events depicted in the movie can, at best, be considered an amalgamation of different historical accounts merged into one.
 Several characters seen in the 2001 movie are loosely based on real-life medieval figures.
 No one can refute the existence of Edward the Black Prince and Geoffrey Chaucer in history, though it’s perhaps the inspiration behind the protagonist that truly makes the story half as believable.